2007 New England Patriots season

 The 2007 season was the New England Patriots' 38th in the National Football League (NFL), their 48th overall and their eighth under head coach Bill Belichick.
-The Patriots improved on their 12–4 record from 2006 and won the AFC East for the sixth time in seven years by winning all 16 of their games.
 Starting quarterback Tom Brady won his first NFL MVP award, throwing a then-record 50 passing touchdowns.
 Newly acquired All-Pro wide receiver Randy Moss joined the Patriots in a trade, after a lackluster stint with the Oakland Raiders, and caught an NFL-record 23 receiving touchdowns.
+The 2007 Patriots are widely considered one of the greatest NFL teams of all time.